-Any of these symptoms may accompany the emotions that are experienced after a loss, such as shock, anger, helplessness, depression and loneliness.
+Any of these symptoms may accompany the feelings of shock, anger, disbelief, confusion, depression and loneliness.

 The difficult periods should become less intense and shorter as time goes by, but it takes time to work through a loss.
 Even years afterwards, especially at special events such as a family wedding or the birth of a child, you may still experience a strong sense of grief.